ScriptFUSION/Porter/README.md

 Porter talks to *providers* to fetch data.
 Providers represent one or more *resources* from which data can be fetched.
 Providers pass a *connector* needed by their resources to fetch data.
 Resources define the provider they are compatible with and receive the provider's connector when fetching data.
 Resources must transform their data into one or more *records*, collectively known as *record collections*, which present data sets as an enumeration of array values.

 The following UML class diagram shows a partial architectural overview illustrating Porter's main components.
-Note that [Mapper][Mapper] is a separate project with optional integration into Porter but is included for completeness.

 [![Class diagram][Class diagram]][Class diagram]